Booligoosh/codetheweb.blog/_posts/2018-02-04-github-pages-free-hosting.md

 GitHub Pages hosts your website *100% for free*.
 The single drawback is that other people can view all the files in your site, although often this can be a good thing.
 It means that anyone visiting your page on GitHub can see the work that went into making your site.
 In fact, often employers even select people due to their projects on GitHub (don't worry, you can always delete them later if you feel they're not your best work).

 > **NOTE:** I know that it sounds like I'm paid to promote GitHub or something, but I'm really not.
-I just really like using GitHub pages, and think that you should too &#128521;
+I just really like using GitHub pages and think that you should too &#128521;

 In this tutorial, I'm going to show you how to host your site on GitHub pages and sync GitHub to your computer so that you can make edits easily!